$556 Find Cheap Flights from South Africa to District of Columbia

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to District of Columbia, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from South Africa to District of Columbia, you should book around 3 weeks before departure, which saves you about 20% compared to booking last minute.
-For the absolute cheapest price, our data suggests you should book 6 weeks before departure.
+To get a below average price on the flight from South Africa to District of Columbia, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 8 weeks before departure.

 Which is the cheapest airport to fly into in District of Columbia?